n0ctu/LEDs-get-crazy/README.md

 - [ ] Test the yaml configuration options and implement proper error handling or defaults (canvas.py)
 - [ ] Add different fonts for the text renderer (text.py)
 - [ ] Fix permission issues of the system user (only runs as root currently)
+- [ ] Evaluate bitbanging options to replace the Neopixel library